abhiTronix/deffcode/README.md

 > DeFFcode is a High-performance Real-time **Video frames Generator** that wraps FFmpeg pipeline inside a subprocess module for generating blazingly fast video frames in python :fire:

-The primary purpose of DeFFcode is to provide a one-stop solution for low-memory overhead and faster decoding of a wide range of video streams into 3D NumPy's [`ndarray`](https://numpy.org/doc/stable/reference/arrays.ndarray.html#the-n-dimensional-array-ndarray) frames while providing **complete control over the underlying FFmpeg pipeline** without the need to go deeper into hefty documentation and in just a few lines of python code.
+The primary purpose of DeFFcode is to provide a one-stop cross-platform solution for low-memory overhead and faster decoding of a wide range of video streams into 3D NumPy's [`ndarray`](https://numpy.org/doc/stable/reference/arrays.ndarray.html#the-n-dimensional-array-ndarray) frames while providing **complete control over the underlying FFmpeg pipeline** without the need to go deeper into hefty documentation and in just a few lines of python code.

 Furthermore, DeFFcode can **extract frames with any custom specification** such as Framerate, Resolution, Hardware decoder, Complex Filter into any pixel format and gives users complete freedom to apply almost any desired FFmpeg supported parameter.